Research Spotlight: Prescribing of Benzodiazepines in a Homeless Veteran Population

 We also offer a postdoctoral training opportunity through the Global Psychiatric Clinical Research Training Program, a National Institute of Mental Health-funded T32 fellowship organized in collaboration with the Division of Global Psychiatry at Mass General.
 This fellowship is a protected time clinical research fellowship devoted to providing training to fellows interested in clinical research careers in global mental health.
 Fellows are mentored by Conall O’Cleirigh, PhD.

-Training opportunities may be available at a few different sites:
+Training opportunities may be available at a few different sites, including, but not limited to:

 More details about the fellowship can be found Mental Health Innovation Network's website.
 For more information about potential clinical research opportunities available in the upcoming year, please email Christina Psaros, PhD.